impshum/Renamerererer/readme.md

 # Renamerererer

-Reads files from a directory into a list, reads filenames from a txt file into a list then shuffles both TWICE!
+Reads files from a directory into a list, reads filenames from a txt file into a list then shuffles both and renames all files TWICE!

 ### Dependencies